forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 ## Jekyll

-Built by GitHub’s founder Tom Preston-Werner, Jekyll is the root cause of the static site movement that’s currently happening.
+Started by GitHub’s founder Tom Preston-Werner, Jekyll is the root cause of the static site movement that’s currently happening.

 Started in 2008, Jekyll is touted as “a simple, blog-aware, static site generator.”